gousiosg/pullreqs/README.md

 order by count(*) desc;
 ```

-This will return the top 200 projects that have more than 50 pull
+This will return all projects that have more than 50 pull
-requests, whose main language (main means > 75% code in this lanugage
+requests, whose main language (main means > 75% code in this lanugage)
-is) is the indicated one and which have received at least one commit
+is the indicated one and which have received at least one commit
 in the period Apr 1 and Nov 1, 2015.

 ## Analyzing the data